muratkucuktepe/GIT-Cheatsheet/git_cheatsheet.md

 ```
 // It fetches new code from remote to the local repository, NOT working directory
 git fetch <remote>   // If not specified, remote defaults to origin
+git fetch            // You can just shorten it.
+After that git status shows your difference with remote
 ```
 ```
 git fetch <remote> <branch>      // Fetches from a specific branch.
 Ex: git fetch origin master